-All landlords should be embracing the internet and taking advantage of all the free tools out there!
+All landlords should be embracing the internet and taking advantage of all the free services out there!
 EVERY landlord can prosper through the internet in one way or another; some times it’s just a case of thinking outside the box!

 Facebook isn’t designed to be a human directory, but that’s what it effectively is, and that’s what makes it an extremely powerful referencing tool.